typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

-# Require explicit return type on exported functions' and classes' public class methods (explicit-module-boundary-types)
+# Require explicit return and argument types on exported functions' and classes' public class methods (`explicit-module-boundary-types`)

-Explicit types for function return values makes it clear to any calling code what is the module boundary's output.
+Explicit types for function return values and arguments makes it clear to any calling code what is the module boundary's input and output.

 Consider using this rule in place of [`no-untyped-public-signature`](./no-untyped-public-signature.md) which has been deprecated.